 What are the different soil types?

-Here are the different soil types:
+Here are the main soil types found in the UK:

 -